ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/_index.md

 minutes_to_complete: 10

-who_is_this_for: Embedded developers who want to migrate their projects to CMSIS v6.
+who_is_this_for: This is an advanced topic for embedded developers who want to migrate their projects to CMSIS v6.

 learning_objectives:
     - Identify the supported toolchains.
     - Install the required CMSIS-Packs.
-    - Select the software components to migrate your projects.
+    - Select the software components to migrate your projects to CMSIS v6.

 prerequisites:
-    - A CMSIS v5-based project.
+    - A CMSIS v5 based project.
     - A basic understanding of the CMSIS-Pack system.

-author_primary: Christopher Seidl, Arm
+author_primary: Christopher Seidl

 ### Tags
 skilllevels: Advanced